-5 Today, the descendants of some mammals that returned to sea superficially look like prototypical fish (e.g. dolphins, whales, etc.), with streamlined bodies, dorsal fins and flippers.
+&lt;sup>4 Today, the descendants of some mammals that returned to sea superficially look like prototypical fish (e.g. dolphins, whales, etc.), with streamlined bodies, dorsal fins and flippers.
 This is a result of convergent evolution (Foote et al. 2015).
 Not only sea-dwelling mammals, but grammars, too, inevitably adapt to their respective habitat in the course of evolution, without an innate UG for sea-life or language.
 This is true for sea-dwelling mammals as well as for language-gifted ones.

-For children, grammar acquisition takes at least seven years during which they proceed from a "Me Tarzan, you Jane" kind of stage to end up in a steady state that governs complex utterances such as "There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy".6 It will remain unclear how many millennia it took for mankind to arrive at this point.
+such as "There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy".
+It will remain unclear how many millennia it took for mankind to arrive at this point.
 A precondition on the way to phrase structuring, with phrases differentiated by their head categories, was lexical categorization.
 The lexical categories of heads as formal distinctions partition the set morphological markers that are attached to them.
 This design of morphological identification is in turn a precursor of a design in which the morphological coding of grammatical relations (as in 1a) gets replaced by structural coding in terms of head-initial and thus strictly linearized phrase structures (1b), which allow for an efficient procedural identification of essential relations without much recourse to morphological marking.
 Cognitively, this amounts to a shift from declarative memory load to cognitively less costly procedural memory capacities.
-(1a) is an example of classical Latin (Titus Livius7, 59BC - AD17), a language dreaded for its rich morphological inventory by generations of pupils who have to memorize it.
+(1a) is an example of classical Latin (Titus Livius, 59BC - AD17), a language dreaded for its rich morphological inventory by generations of pupils who have to memorize it.